prabhatpps/Smart_IoT_Sensor_Interface_Controller/docs/Technical_Specification.md

 - **Adaptive Algorithms:** Dynamic priority adjustment

 This technical specification provides the detailed design foundation for implementing the Smart IoT Sensor Interface Controller, ensuring consistent and professional RTL development practices.

+---

+## 📄 **License**

+This project is released under the MIT License.
+See [LICENSE](LICENSE.txt) file for details.

+---

+**🎯 Remember:** This project is designed for learning and demonstration.
+Always verify functionality thoroughly before using in production applications!